mayuri-jagtap/PRODIGY_DS_01/README.md

-#  India Population Trends (1960–2023)
+#  India Gender-wise Population Distribution (1960–2023)

-This project visualizes the total population trends of India from 1960 to 2023 using a bar chart, based on authentic data from the World Bank.
-It also provides the gender-wise distribution (male and female) using additional population percentage datasets.
+This project visualizes India's gender-wise population distribution over time (1960–2023) using a stacked bar chart.
+It leverages population and gender percentage datasets from the World Bank to calculate and represent the actual male and female population each year.

 ##  Objective

-To create a clear and informative visualization of India’s population growth over time, and understand gender distribution based on percentage data.
+To analyze and visualize how India's male and female populations have evolved from 1960 to 2023 by combining total population and gender percentage data.

 ##  Dataset Sources

-The datasets are downloaded from the World Bank Open Data Portal:
+The following datasets are obtained from the World Bank Open Data Portal:

 - **Total Population**
   **File:** `API_SP.POP.TOTL_DS2_en_csv_v2_76034.csv`